Linus-Mussmaecher/rucola/README.md

 This list serves as a TODO-list of target features, not features implemented yet.
 As soon as giraffe is in a usable state with core features implemented, this list will be split in available features and a TODO-list.

-Helix features multiple screens to browse your markdown files.
+Giraffe features multiple screens to browse your markdown files.

 ### Statistics Screen